felixop8/Blade-Runner-Game/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE._

-application behaviors:

-Project Mgmt:

-Back end

-Front End

-Wish List:

-Game behavior:
-  modify difficulty settings
-  display colors in different ways display total suspicion in different ways play through multiple Questions associate content of questions with the hidden answer display previous turns

-Styling:
-  Use blade-runner-esque typeface
-  change colors
-  Style page to look like VK machine

-Interactivity
-  Have page features move or color based on game input animate display

-General:
-  list of multiple questions

-Sample Questions

-Your are watching a stage play.
-The guests are enjoying the performance.
-The appetizer consists of raw oysters.
-The entree consists of boiled dog.

-easy
-  display all tips
-Medium
-  display all tips, but show colors in random order Hard display just suspicion